rsvasudev/LabReport2/index.md

 ![Image](Thekeys.png)

 Above a screenshot of the public and private keys, created to log into the remote computer with.out a password, is displayed.
-The command ls was used at the bottom of the screenshot
+The command ls was used at the bottom of the screenshot to see inside the .ssh file.
 Path to the public key is /Users/rohanvasudev/.ssh/id_rsa.pub.
+Path to the private key /Users/rohanvasudev/.ssh/id_rsa.

 ![Image](withoutpasswword.png)